 Role

-He also takes up role as director of study, supervisor, internal examiner and independent accessor for PhD/DBA candidates.
+- He also takes up various roles in doctoral studies, such as director of study, supervisor, examiner, and independent assessor.

 Career overview

-Aquila began his career in telecommunication industry as a research and development engineer for a telco company in Malaysia.
-In his tenure with the company, he has assumed managerial roles in engineering, marketing & sales and customer service departments.
-He was part of the management team who pioneered the deployment and operation of the first nationwide CDMA based digital trunked radio network.
+Aquila began his career in the telecommunication industry as a research and development engineer for a telco company in Malaysia (2004).
+He was then promoted to lead the Base Station Subsystem (BSS) engineering team who pioneered the deployment and operation of the first nationwide CDMA (Code Division Multiple Access) based digital trunked radio network.
+He continued to grow and assume managerial role for the whole of CDMA system engineering, marketing & sales and customer service.

-Based on this platform, he advocated the business transition from product to solution focus.
-He and his team has developed various bespoke digital communication solutions to improve customer's operations performance and productivity.
+Based on this platform, he championed the business transition from product to solution focused.
+He led his team to develop various bespoke digital communication solutions to improve customers' operations performance and productivity.

 Research areas